foprel/snowflake-101-training/hands-on-lab-3/README.md

 Can you still see all the data?
 What happens if you try the same with the ACCOUNTADMIN role?

 ### 3. Zero-copy clone the table
-Let's create a simple development environment based off the EVENTS table to see how zero-copy cloning works in practice.
+Let's create a simple development environment based on the EVENTS table to see how zero-copy cloning works in practice.

 ```sql
 create or replace MARKETING.WEBSITE.DEV_EVENTS
     clone MARKETING.WEBSITE.EVENTS;
 ```

-Notice how data is still masked
+Notice how data is still masked:

 <img src="https://github.com/foprel/snowflake-101-training/blob/main/images/zero-copy-clone.png" width="400">